sambj24/deepbrief.github.io/_posts/2025-07-28-thefineline.md

 Whether you’re in healthcare, insurance, finance, or hospitality, remember this:
 Your bots may process faster, but only your people leave a lasting impression.

 Want to strike the right balance between automation and experience?
-Let's build a strategy where your tools support your talent, not replace it.
+Let's build a strategy where your tools support your talent, not replace it!

 Happy Innovation.
-Author name: {{ site.data.author[page.author].name }}
+Joe Sambuco